 - Do not drink electrolyte and avoid contact with skin, eyes or clothing.
-Wear safety glasses to shield your eyes and rubber gloves to protect your hands. - Fill the battery where clean water is always available for flushing the skin. - Follow all instructions and comply with all safety messages on the electrolyte container. - 4.
+Wear safety glasses to shield your eyes and robber gloves to protect your hands. - Fill the battery where clean water is always available for flushing the skin. - 4.
 Remove the filler caps from the battery. - 5.
 Slowly pour electrolyte into each cell until the electrolyte level is up to the lower part of the tube (Fig. 4).